Cistus ladanifer, Labdanum

 2. Labdanum in tortis: flattened, twisted cylinders, dry, hard and brittle, blackish-grey in color

-Today, the raw resin is extracted by boiling the leafy twigs.
+On the market today, the resin extracted by boiling the leafy twigs in most commonly available.

 Avicenna said there are three varieties: Black, White and Red.